ModisWorks/modis/docs/doc/guides/setup.md

 ## Running Modis
 Modis is now fully installed, but you still need to make a launch.
 We'll be streamlining this in the future so you don't have to do it, but for now, you're going to have to put in some work.
-As of writing, the launcher.py file should consist of this:
+As of writing, the `launcher.py` file should look like this:

 ```python
 import modis